Campus Sustainability Tour

 map as your guide or The Purdue Arboretum Explorer

-to discover plants on campus, environmental stewardship on campus, historic landmarks, and other landscape features which symbolize the history and traditions of Purdue.
+to discover plants, environmental stewardship, historic landmarks, and other campus landscape features which symbolize the history and traditions of Purdue.

 LEED – New Construction